manishtiwari-45/samvad-backend/README.md

-# campusconnect-backend
+# starhive-backend
-The FastAPI backend for the CampusConnect application.
+The FastAPI backend for the StarHive application.